 4.2.
 Role of those programme partners in the implementation, monitoring and evaluation

-The programme bodies complies with the Commission Delegated Regulation (EU) No 240/2014 of 7 January 2014 on the European code of conduct on partnership in the framework of the European Structural and Investment Funds.
+The programme bodies comply with the Commission Delegated Regulation (EU) No 240/2014 of 7 January 2014 on the European code of conduct on partnership in the framework of the European Structural and Investment Funds.
 This relates in particular to the « main principles and good practices concerning the involvement of relevant partners in the preparation of the partnership agreement and programmes » (Articles 8 and 9) and the « good practices concerning the formulation of the rules of membership and internal procedures of monitoring committees » (Articles 10 and 11).

 The Interreg Europe Monitoring Committee includes up to three representatives from each Partner State at the appropriate governance levels.
 The MC meets on a regular basis, in principle twice a year (see detailed list of MC members on the programme website).

 In addition, the involvement of the CoR will be continued.
 This pan-European body participates in the Monitoring Committee in an advisory capacity.
-This will ensure that the perspective of the regional and local authorities will be represented throughout the implementation of the programme.
+This will ensure that the perspective of the regional and local authorities will be represented throughout the life of the programme.

 Each Partner State has in principle one or several national or regional representative(s) (National Points of Contact) who can provide programme information in local languages (see detailed list of National Points of Contact on the programme website).

-All Partner States agreed to support the programme implementation with:
+All Partner States agreed to support the programme’s implementation with:

 1. Eligibility check of partner status, based on the information provided and on the national legal framework.